Uiedbook/Exabase/xtree/IMPLEMENTATION.md

 ## Abstract

 This paper introduces a novel, highly efficient indexing algorithm implemented in TypeScript.
 The algorithm is designed to manage large-scale datasets by leveraging a tree-based structure optimized for rapid indexing, search, and deletion operations.
-It accommodates unique string identifiers, akin to MongoDB ObjectIDs, ensuring clarity and performance.
+It accommodates unique string identifiers, akin to UUIDs, ensuring clarity and performance.
 The algorithm is particularly well-suited for applications requiring dynamic attribute-based querying with consistent low-latency performance.

 ---